 Sr. Principal, Brinkley, Sargent, Wiginton Architects

 Stephen Springs’ 19-plus years of award-winning recreation design work has often been recognized in print, along with several articles about designing quality-of-life projects.
 He has been an advocate for parks and recreation as a municipal parks commissioner, a city plan commissioner, and by walking the halls at the state legislature.
-Springs has also been an educational speaker at various conferences, and is slated to speak at the upcoming NRPA Annual Conference in Las Vegas, Nevada.
+Springs has also served as an educational speaker at various conferences, including at the NRPA 2015 Annual Conference in Las Vegas, Nevada.

 Parks Commons Program Coordinator, Seattle Department of Parks and Recreation